Quick, repeatable shots from whole beans plus a manual steam wand for no-fuss lattes and cappuccinos.

 Good practices

-- Change grind while the grinder is running to avoid burr binding
+- Adjust the grind while the grinder is running to reduce the chance of burr binding

-- Keep beans fresh, store in an airtight container away from heat and light
+- Use fresh beans and store them in an airtight container away from heat and light

-- Avoid very oily beans which can gum up the chute
+- Avoid very oily beans, which can stick in the chute and cause feeding issues

 Espresso quality and consistency